gsarmaonline/goiter/testsuite/README.md

 ## Notes

-- This client uses session-based authentication via cookies
+- This client uses JWT-based authentication.
-- Sessions typically last 7 days (as configured on the server)
-- The client doesn't persist sessions between runs - you'll need to re-authenticate each time
+- The client doesn't persist tokens between runs - you'll need to re-authenticate each time
-- For production use, consider implementing session persistence to a local file
+- For production use, consider implementing token persistence to a local file